Our 2022 relaunch of the infrastructure monitoring tools adds consistency to the way our users interact with the our platform.

 Middle panel: Golden metrics comparison charts

 The golden metrics comparison charts represent the golden metrics signals for the selected entities.
+Default charts include CPU usage, memory usage, storage usage, network transmit traffic, and network receive traffic.

 - If you chose to hide entities in the left panel, they will be removed from the charts.